tammyhartline/tammyhartline.github.io/index.md

 <a href="https://www.linkedin.com/in/tammy-hartline-91981266/"><img src="linkedin.jpg" width="100" height="100" alt="LinkedIn Logo"></a>

 # Home
-This site was built using Github pages and jekyll themes.
+This site was built using Github Pages and Jekyll themes.
 The purpose of this page is to serve as an e-portfolio, that will demonstrate my competence in the following computer science related specialties:

 - Software Engineering and Design
 - Algorithms and Data Structures